Undergraduate Research (CHM 4400)

 For undergraduate students, involvement in research is excellent preparation for graduate school, medical and other health-related schools, and careers in industry.
 The great majority of chemistry majors spend multiple semesters in a research group, and are often featured as co-authors in publications resulting from their work.
 Remember, you need not be a chemistry major to participate in undergraduate research in the Department of Chemistry.

-The Eleventh Annual Student Research Celebration was Wednesday, Nov.
-7th, 2012.
+The Twelfth Annual Student Research Celebration will be Monday, Nov.
+4th, 2013.

 Joining a Research Group